LoDAlphA/Eastern-Sun-Rises/readme.txt

 -fixed Poison Stream Dragon Blade and Command Mastery Skill Icon -replaced Larzuk's Innovation CtC on Striking Death Sentry with lvl 20 Battle Cry Psn Nova:
  -removed physical damage
  - lowered Duration to 1,5s from 2s
  - increased psn Damage by 100% ( please Note that the Damage shown isnt x2 since it is computed per Frame and the Framecount was lowered by 25% )
+ -changed animation back to clod
 Psn Explosion:
  -removed physical damage
  - lowered duration to 1 Frame making the damage instant
  - increased psn Damage by 64/50

+ -added an Overlay for Vengeance
+-buffed Lightning Arrow Synergies by additional 2% per Level -buffed Immolation Burn Damage and reduced Fire Duration from 3 to 2Seconds -buffed Exploding Arrow from slvl 17+
+-further buffed Arctic Creeper, Volcanic Creeper and Poison Creeper Synergies to 10% per level